 T-cell marker research is crucial to our understanding of how the immune response to a tumor is affected.
 Being able to categorize subsets of T-cells based on their physiologic localization and maturation state in a variety of human cancer types and corresponding mouse models will improve the ability to target crucial T-cell subsets for activation or inhibition at different stages of tumor progression.
 Additionally, characterizing molecules that may function as novel immune checkpoints or exhaustion markers within the context of cancer, including CD5 9, can build on the successes of anti-CTLA4 and anti-PD-1 therapies, translating this field into the clinic yet again.

-Our T-cell marker portfolio currently includes these following polyclonal and monoclonal products:
+Our current T-cell marker portfolio consists of these polyclonal and monoclonal – including our new recombinant rabbit monoclonal antibodies (RmAbs) – products:

 Studies show only 50% of antibodies can be trusted to work the way they’re designed to.* That’s where Bethyl is different.
-With the standards and experience of over 40 years, we produce antibodies that deliver reliable results.
-We manufacture and validate everything on-site to ensure target specificity and sensitivity.
+We have been producing antibodies that deliver reliable results for over 40 years.
+Our antibodies are manufactured and validated on-site to ensure target specificity and sensitivity.
 Validation is a continuous process at Bethyl, and we routinely evaluate new lots side-by-side with old lots to ensure lot-to-lot consistency.
 If a product doesn’t meet our standards, it doesn’t leave our facility.
 Interested in learning more about our validation process?
 Click here.